nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

 import type { Theme as ThemeConfig } from 'vitepress' import DefaultTheme from 'vitepress/theme'

-import { NolebaseEnhancedReadabilitiesPlugin } from '@nolebase/vitepress-plugin-enhanced-readabilities' // [!code ++]
+import { NolebaseEnhancedReadabilitiesPlugin } from '@nolebase/vitepress-plugin-enhanced-readabilities/client' // [!code ++]
+import '@nolebase/vitepress-plugin-enhanced-readabilities/client/style.css' // [!code ++]

 // Rest of the code...